 Food Service: Breakfast & lunch programs will be offered at all buildings.

-Deadline for Summer School enrollment: TBD
+Deadline for Summer School enrollment: Monday, May 4, 2015

 This deadline is required because of the size and complexities of the Forest Lake Targeted Services Summer School program.